 But for completeness, I'll share what my research has uncovered about dedicated, VPS, and cloud web hosting.

 Lastly we have cloud hosting.
-Some familiar names come up yet again: SiteGround and Media Temple, with their range of hosting options, also offer cloud hosting.
-I’ve talked about each a few times already, so if cloud hosting is what you’re after, they’re both a great place to start.
-Also, Liquid Web offers cloud hosting, so you can check them out as well.
+Some familiar names come up yet again: SiteGround, A2 Hosting, and InMotion, with their range of hosting options, also offer cloud hosting.
+I've talked about each a few times already, so if cloud hosting is what you're after, they're both a great place to start.

 Alright, so there's our dedicated, VPS, and cloud hosting recommendations.
 The same names came up a few times, because my research showed that these really were the top providers for these kinds of web hosting.